dchen077/LIS546-Curated-DH-Data/Sample Data/Singapore Biographical Database/README.md

 - Minimized redundant reference titles in the index columns.

-***The table below documented the eliminated column names in Chinese and the retained English column names (Extracted from original dataset)***
+***The table below documented the eliminated column names in Chinese and the retained English column names (Extracted from the original dataset)***

 |Column Name English|Column Name Chinese|
 |-------------------|-------------------|